yaya2devops/cloudblog/about.md

-# Hello there, and thank you for clicking & proceeding.
+# Hello there, thank you for clicking & proceeding.

-I'm using Hashnode as my primary blogging software as a service (a matter of preference). <br> This GitHub repo is for backup purposes, as well as the fact that some people favorize reading from the github markdown because it's more compressed material and faster to browse.
+For my Cloud content, I chose **Hashnode**. <br> This GitHub repository is for cloud content backup, apart from the fact that some people prefer reading from github markdown as it is more compressed and faster to browse.

 ---